 Annotation Configuration

-This article details the usage and attributes of MyBatisPlus annotations, providing source code links for deeper understanding.
-You are welcome to view the source code of annotation classes through the links below.
+This article details the usage and properties of MyBatis-Plus annotations and provides source code links for deeper understanding.
+You can view the source code of the annotation classes via the link below.

 @TableName

-This annotation is used to specify the database table name corresponding to the entity class.
-When the entity class name does not match the database table name, or the entity class name is not the camel-case version of the table name, you need to use this annotation to explicitly specify the table name.
+This annotation is used to specify the database table name that corresponds to an entity class.
+Use this annotation when the entity class name differs from the database table name, or when the entity class name is not the camelCase version of the table name.

 @TableName("sys_user")public class User { private Long id; private String name; private Integer age; private String email;}